Subsquares in random Latin rectangles: Proof of main theorem

+Overall, we use \eref{e:bnd1} for $3m/2$ values of $i$, corresponding to the $m$ entries in the first row and $m/2$ entries in the second row.
+We use \eref{e:bnd2} for $m/2$ values of $i$, corresponding to entries in the second row.
+We use \eref{e:bndk1} for $m-2$ values of $i$, corresponding to entries in the first column.
+We use \eref{e:bndk2} for $m/2-1$ values of $i$, corresponding to entries in the second column.
+We use \eref{e:bnd3} for $m-2$ values of $i$, corresponding to entries in the $m$-th column.
+We use \eref{e:bndk3} for $m-3$ values of $i$, corresponding to entries in the $m$-th row.
+Hence, by the chain rule of probability,

+If $m$ is even and $k=m$ then the same bounds hold except we use the trivial bound in place of \eref{e:bndk1}, \eref{e:bndk2} and \eref{e:bndk3}.

+The argument when $m$ is odd is similar.
+We use \eref{e:bnd1} for $(3m+1)/2$ entries, namely $m$ entries in the first row and $(m+1)/2$ entries in the second row.
+We use \eref{e:bnd2} for $(m-1)/2$ entries in the second row.
+If $k>m$ then we use \eref{e:bndk1} for $m-2$ entries in the first column and \eref{e:bndk2} for $(m-3)/2$ entries in the second column.
+We use \eref{e:bnd3} for $m-2$ entries in the $m$-th column and if $k>m$ then we use \eref{e:bndk3} for $m-3$ entries in the $m$-th row.
+As a consequence,

-Noting that \eref{e:evencase} is a stronger inequality, we see that \eref{e:oddcase} holds regardless of the parity of $m$.
-Multiplying by $m^{m^2}$ gives the claimed upper bound on $\L[R, C]$ being any subsquare on the symbols $[m]$. \end{proof}
+with $k-m$ replaced by $1$ in the case when $k=m$.
+As foreshadowed after \eref{e:swapM}, we now multiply by $m^{m^2}$ to give the claimed upper bound on $\L[R, C]$ being any subsquare on the symbols~$[m]$. \end{proof}